Presidentty1/nestling-care-log/ios/CORE_DATA_SETUP.md

-# Core Data Setup for Nestling iOS App
+# Core Data Setup for Nuzzle iOS App

 ## Overview

-This guide explains how to set up Core Data for persistent storage in the Nestling iOS app.
+This guide explains how to set up Core Data for persistent storage in the Nuzzle iOS app.
 The implementation includes:

 - `CoreDataStore` - Main data store implementation
 - Managed Object classes for all entities